 History of Angkor Wat

 The city of Angkor was built as the Khmer capital in the 12th century under the rule of King Suryavarman II.
-At its heyday, the city was quite large and had a massive population.
+In its heyday, the city was quite large and had a massive population.
 Some historians believe that as many as one million people may have lived here.
 But what happened to those people is unclear.

 Where to Watch Sunrise at Angkor Wat